Sir Andrew Davis & Julia Hagen

 Sir Andrew Davis - Conductor

-Sir Andrew Davis has served as the Music Director and Principal Conductor of the Lyric Opera of Chicago since 2000.
-Maestro Davis’ career spans over 45 years during which he has been the musical and artistic leader at several of the world’s most distinguished opera and symphonic institutions, including the BBC Symphony Orchestra (Conductor Laureate; Chief Conductor 1991–2004), Glyndebourne Festival Opera (Music Director 1988–2000), Melbourne Symphony Orchestra (Conductor Laureate; Chief Conductor 2013-2019), and the Toronto Symphony Orchestra (Conductor Laureate; Principal Conductor 1975–1988), where he also served as Interim Artistic Director through 2020.
+One of today’s most recognized and acclaimed conductors, Sir Andrew Davis’s career spans over fifty years in which he has been the artistic leader at several of the world’s most distinguished opera and symphonic institutions, including Lyric Opera of Chicago (Music Director Emeritus and Music Director/Principal Conductor from 2000-2021), the BBC Symphony Orchestra (Conductor Laureate and Chief Conductor from 1989-2000, the longest tenure since that of its founder Sir Adrian Boult), Glyndebourne Festival Opera (Music Director 1988-2000), Melbourne Symphony Orchestra (Conductor Laureate and Chief Conductor from 2013-2019), and the Toronto Symphony Orchestra (Conductor Laureate and Principal Conductor from 1975-1988), where he also served as Interim Artistic Director through 2020.
 In addition, he holds the honorary title of Conductor Emeritus from the Royal Liverpool Philharmonic Orchestra.
+Sir Andrew has led performances at many of the world’s most important opera houses, among them the Metropolitan Opera, Teatro alla Scala, Royal Opera House at Covent Garden, Bayreuth Festival, and the major companies of Munich, Paris, San Francisco, and Santa Fe.
+In addition to those ensembles, he has appeared with virtually every other internationally prominent orchestra, including the Berlin Philharmonic, Royal Concertgebouw Orchestra, Orchestre de Paris, and all the major British orchestras.

 Julia Hagen